 Learn to make your own Balm of Gilead

 Balm of Gilead has many claims to be antibacterial, anti-inflammatory, and also work as a pain reliever.
 I like to infuse it into coconut oil and use it also as a carrier oil with some of my favorite essential oils.

 I have given Balm of Gilead to some of my friends and family that suffer from arthritis.
-It has really worked for some of them.
+They have really enjoyed the benefits.
 (I am not a doctor and I am not prescribing this for anyone.
 This is just something I like and do.)
 Most of my friends have learned how to successfully make their own.

 Part of the fun in making Balm of Gilead is the enjoyment of the fresh air on warm spring days picking the sticky little buds from Cottonwood Trees or a tree in the Poplar family.
 I would like to share with you how I make Balm of Gilead.